How Did This Begin?

 Artists: I hope this will serve as some unique homage to all the artists who made this project happen.
 I hope this helps give them some individual exposure, but more so helps them gain respect for what impact they have on the city as a collective.
 That goes for the established artist who gets paid good money to create a large mural downtown to the kid who creates murals in abandoned buildings because it’s a safe outlet for him.
 It also includes the local artist who just scrapes by selling art at some of the local galleries to the single, struggling mother of three who still manages to create a piece of art in front of their home.
 They all make this city unique and this is my way of thanking them.

-Locals/Visitors: In going full circle, if you too appreciate what these artist are doing, then please do what you can to support them.
+Locals/Visitors: In going full circle, if you too appreciate what these artists are doing, then please do what you can to support them.
 Promote their work, support their efforts, donate materials and most importantly BUY THEIR ART!
 I promise you you will remember that piece and that artists way more than anything mass produced from one of the big box stores.

 How Many Miles is It?